A topic from the subject of Organic Chemistry in Chemistry.

 Basic Concepts

-A reaction mechanism is a step-by-step description of how a reaction occurs.
-It shows the intermediates and transition states that are involved in the reaction, and it explains the changes in energy that occur during the reaction.
+A reaction mechanism is a detailed, step-by-step description of how a chemical reaction occurs.
+It illustrates the intermediates and transition states involved, and explains the energy changes throughout the reaction process.

-• Intermediates are species that are formed during the course of a reaction but are not the final products.
+• Intermediates: Species formed during a reaction but are not the final products.
+They are relatively stable and can be detected using various techniques.

 Equipment and Techniques